peter-tphan/peter-tphan/README.md

 ## 📌 About me
-**Data Analyst** based in the UK, focused on turning raw data into business insight through practical analysis, reporting, and dashboard storytelling.
+The **Data Analyst** based in the UK, focused on turning raw data into business insight through practical analysis, reporting, and dashboard storytelling.

 I enjoy finding the **why** behind the numbers and translating it into decisions that teams can actually use.
 My strengths are analytical thinking, stakeholder-friendly communication, and building structured, decision-ready outputs rather than just charts.